Cipher

 });

-cipher.getTierInfo().checks; // CheckId[] for the configured tier
+cipher.getTierInfo().checks; // CheckId[] the configured tier runs

-cipher.estimateCost(); // 0 for tiers 1–2
+cipher.estimateCost(); // per-response price (0 for tiers 1–2)

 Validate a response